-Tommy had a terrible 2017 Spring Training, hitting just a tick above .200 and looked like he was on his way out of the game.
+Tommy then had a terrible 2017 Spring Training, hitting just a tick above .200 and looked like he was on his way out of the game.
 Knowing that part of the problem was pressure he was receiving from the Cardinals, and not being able to just stand on the sidelines and watch a guy's dreams die and not help him when I knew what the problem was, I sent him a series of text messages in early April 2017 that pointed out why he struggled in 2016 and continued to struggle during 2017 Spring Training.

 And the rest, as they say, is history.

 In his first few years in pro baseball, he had a few seasons in which he hit roughly .230 and a few in which he hit no better than .200.
 As a result, he was unable to progress up the ladder with many of his peers.